 - The Headmistress will usually grant permission for a 6th form pupil to bring a car to school but the school reserves the right to refuse permission.
 The pupil may not bring a car to school until permission to use it has been granted;

 - All students’ cars must be parked in the appropriate car park i.e. outside the Selous Gate.
 After parking, students should lock their cars and go to class.
-They cannot sit, chat with friends or play music in the parked car or take photos.
+They cannot sit, chat with friends, play music or take photos in the parked car.

 - Students cannot drive their cars to sporting or cultural activities but should go into the school bus with everyone.

 - Students may not leave the campus in a car without a valid vehicle pass which has been signed by the Parking Committee.
 This pass must detail the destination of the journey and any passengers (including siblings) in the car.